harvester/load-balancer-harvester/README.md

-Harvester Conveyor
+Harvester Load Balancer
 ==========================

-Harvester Conveyor is a load balancing controller.
+Harvester Load Balancer is a load balancing controller.
 Combined with other components like Kube-vip and Harvester CCM, it makes Harvester a cloud provider.
-Users can deploy Harvester Conveyor in any other Kubernetes clusters without dependency on Harvester.
+Users can deploy Harvester Load Balancer in any other Kubernetes clusters without dependency on Harvester.

 ## Manifests and Deploying
-The ./manifests folder contains useful YAML manifests to use for deploying and developing the Harvester Conveyor.
-This simply YAML creates a Deployment using the rancher/harvester-conveyor container.
+The ./manifests folder contains useful YAML manifests to use for deploying and developing the Harvester Load Balancer.
+This simply YAML creates a Deployment using the rancher/harvester-load-balancer container.

 ## Current status
 This is in the pre-alpha stage of the development.